Luluf069/firstcycling-mcp/README.md

 - Analyzing rider performance and career progression
 - Accessing information about cycling teams and competitions

+## Real-World Use Cases

+With this MCP server, you can use Claude to:

+### Rider Analysis

+- **Performance Tracking**: "How has Tadej Pogačar performed in the Tour de France over the years?"
+- **Career Progression**: "Show me the team history and career progression of Wout van Aert."
+- **Specialization Analysis**: "What are Mathieu van der Poel's results in Monument classics?"
+- **Victory Analysis**: "List all WorldTour victories for Jonas Vingegaard."
+- **Historical Comparison**: "Compare the Grand Tour results of Primož Roglič and Jonas Vingegaard."

+### Race Research

+- **Recent Results**: "Show me the results of the 2023 Paris-Roubaix."
+- **Historical Context**: "Who are the youngest and oldest winners of the Tour of Flanders?"
+- **Team Analysis**: "Get the startlist for the 2023 Tour de France with detailed team information."
+- **Race Statistics**: "Show me the victory table for Liège-Bastogne-Liège.
+Who has won it the most times?"
+- **Stage Information**: "Can you show me the stage profiles for the 2023 Giro d'Italia?"

+### Sports Journalism

+- "Create a detailed profile of Remco Evenepoel for a cycling magazine article."
+- "Write a preview for the upcoming Tour de France based on the recent results of top contenders like Tadej Pogačar and Jonas Vingegaard."
+- "Analyze the evolution of Tom Pidcock's career based on his race results and team history."

+### Cycling Education

+- "Explain what makes the Monument classics special using data about their history and winners."
+- "Create an educational summary about Grand Tours and their significance in professional cycling."
+- "Describe the typical career progression of a professional cyclist using examples from the data."

 ## Requirements

 - Python 3.10 or higher